 - Minute variations in temperature are detected utilizing lock-in measurement methods and cooled photon detectors

 - Analysis and documentation of measurement results are made simple to use with powerful analysis software

 Infrared Camera Enables Contactless Measurement in Electronics

-From the development of initial prototypes to mass production, thermographic inspection of electronic assemblies and components is the prevailing test procedure for quality management and failure detection.
+From the development of initial prototypes to mass production, a thermographic inspection of electronic assemblies and components is the prevailing test procedure for quality management and failure detection.
 For example, this allows the detection of the following issues:

-- Hotspots and atypical temperature distributions on the surface of printed circuit boards, multichip modules and integrated circuits
+- Hotspots and atypical temperature distributions on the surface of printed circuit boards, multichip modules, and integrated circuits

 - An increase of contact resistances